 The T. Buck Suzuki Environmental Foundation was founded in 1981 to protect B.C.’s marine ecosystems, fisheries, and ocean-dependent communities.
 Our strength lies in a collaborative, socially-minded, and flexible approach to environmental activism pioneered by our namesake, Tatsuro “Buck” Suzuki.

 “Buck” was born on the Fraser River to a family of Japanese Canadian fishermen in 1915 during a period of widespread institutional racism and racial animosity against Japanese Canadians.
-Despite these challenges by the time he was in his twenties Buck was successfully working to create alliances between white and Japanese Canadian fishermen.
+Despite these challenges by the time he was in his twenties Buck was successfully working to create alliances between Japanese Canadian fishermen and all other fishermen.
 These efforts were cut short in 1941, when the federal government abruptly confiscated Japanese-Canadians’ property and sent them to internment camps in an overblown and discriminatory response the Pearl Harbor attacks.
 Buck was first sent to a camp in Kaslo (B.C.), then moved to Brandon (Ont.) until the British Army recruited him as an intelligence officer and he was deployed to investigate war crimes in India and Singapore.
 He returned to B.C. in 1947.

-Upon arriving in Vancouver, Buck negotiated an agreement the United Fisherman’s and Allied Workers Union (UFAWU)—the fishing industry’s main political body at the time—that guaranteed Japanese-Canadian fishermen returning to their B.C. homes equal membership to white fishermen in the union, provided that they all join the organization.
+Upon arriving in Vancouver, Buck negotiated an agreement with the United Fisherman’s and Allied Workers Union (UFAWU)—the fishing industry’s main political body at the time—that guaranteed Japanese-Canadian fishermen returning to their B.C. homes equal membership to other fishermen in the union, provided that they all join the organization.
 It was a remarkable achievement, as Buck had to overcome remnants of pre-war racism among some union members and strong opposition from Japanese Canadian community leaders who associated the labour organization with communism.

 Buck ’s activism within the union continued long after establishing this partnership and he spent the rest of his life working to protect fish habitat in B.C. until his death in 1977.
 This work included spearheading campaigns to prohibit the dumping of industrial waste and sewage in the Fraser River and working with Canada’s first environmental NGO, the Society Promoting Environmental Conservation, on several conservation projects.